-38 Id. at 87.
-Rather than heed the concerns of CITF, Miller responded to CITF's objections to the proposed interrogation techniques by threatening to cut-off information sharing: "COL Mallow [CITF Commander] said that MG Miller told him in a meeting that "if [CITF] did not want to participate in interrogations with the intelligence community because of our objections to methods, that [CITF] would not have the benefit of information resulting from any of those interrogations."
-Id. at 78.
+Commander] said that MG Miller told him in a meeting that "if [CITF] did not want to participate in interrogations with the intelligence community because of our objections to methods, that [CITF] would not have the benefit of information resulting from any of those interrogations."
+Id., p.
+78.

-39 See, e.g., id. at 76 ("The interrogation would be conducted for '20-hour sessions' and at the completion of each session, Kahtani would be permitted four hours of rest, and then 'another 20 hour interrogation session [would] begin."); Gutierrez Declaration, supra n.
-35, at 10-15.
+52 See, e.g., Id., p.
+76 ("The interrogation would be conducted for '20-hour sessions' and at the completion of each session, Kahtani would be permitted four hours of rest, and then 'another 20 hour interrogation session [would] begin."); Gutierrez Declaration, supra n.
+48, pp. 10-15.

-40 Among the forms of sexual humiliation to which Mr. al Qahtani was subjected were use of female interrogators to who straddled, touched or otherwise molested him (known as "Invasion of Space by a female"); forced to wear a woman's bra and had a thong placed on his head during the course of an interrogation; told that his mother and sisters were whores; and forced to wear, look at or study pornographic images.
+53 Among the forms of sexual humiliation to which Mr. al Qahtani was subjected were use of female interrogators to who straddled, touched or otherwise molested him (known as "Invasion of Space by a female"); forced to wear a woman's bra and had a thong placed on his head during the course of an interrogation; told that his mother and sisters were whores; and forced to wear, look at or study pornographic images.
 See Gutierrez Declaration, supra n.
-35, at 15-20; SASC Report, supra n.
-5, at 90.
+48, pp. 15-20; SASC Report, supra n.
+18, p.
+90.